Theatrius

 “Born With Teeth” is a dynamic presentation of theater art directed by Josh Costello who brings us an electrifying encounter between two opposing brilliant minds.

 Playwright Liz Duffy Adams orchestrates combative meetings between the obstinate, renowned playwright, Christopher “Kit” Marlowe (powerful Dean Linnard), and the unknown, aspiring Will Shakespeare (intriguing Brady Morales-Woolery).
 The two actors are magnetic as Kit and Will, who meet for the first time in a back room of an Elizabethan tavern.
-They are going to collaborate on writing a historical play about Henry VI.
+They are going to collaborate on writing a historical play about King Henry VI.

 The two poets clash from the beginning, opposites in economic status, manners, and personalities.
 Kit is bold and outspoken, Will, subdued and elusive.